ctcl-bregis/ctclsite-python/config/projects/ctclsite.md

 ctclsite-python v5 has minor changes over the backend code of the website and was originally planned to be version "4.2.0" of the website.
 Instead this release was a great redesign of the general look of the website and finally added client-side scripts.

 This release was finally put into production on December 22, 2023.

+## ctclsite-rust v2
+On February 18, 2024, I have set up the ctclsite-rust repository for a potential rewrite using the Rust framework.
+Actual development has not started yet.